near-ndc/i-am-human-dapp/docs-for-logs.md

 ## 4. Open the Events Table

 In the database interface, you'll see a list of tables on the left-hand side.
-Find and click on the `Events` table to open it.
+Find and click on the `events` table to open it.

 ## 5. Review the Logs